101-year-old former Nazi concentration camp guard sentenced to five years for Holocaust atrocities – KION546

 The man had been charged in 2021 with “knowingly and willfully” aiding and abetting the killing of prisoners at the Sachsenhausen concentration camp in Oranienburg, north of Berlin, from January 1942 to February 1945, according to the prosecutor’s office in Neuruppin, in the northeastern state of Brandenburg.

-He was sentenced by the Neuruppin Regional Court on Tuesday, a court spokesperson told CNN.
+He was sentenced by the Neuruppin Regional Court on Tuesday, court spokeswoman Iris le Claire told CNN.

+Le Claire said the trial was a complex process.
+“It was extraordinarily difficult to find an appropriate punishment because the acts took place a very long time ago, and the perpetrator is already very old.
+All of this had a mitigating effect on the sentence,” she said.

+The vast number of people who died under the guard’s watch was also taken into account, Le Claire suggested.
+Under German law, people found guilty of murder are typically sentenced to between three and 15 years in prison.

 “The verdict is a late compensation for the relatives and a very important sign from Germany,” Christoph Heubner of the International Auschwitz Committee told CNN on Tuesday.